-Warwickshire County Council has an 'Our People' vision that it is a great place to work, where talented and diverse people are enabled to be their best and is, therefore, committed to preventing slavery and human trafficking in our corporate activities and in our supply chain management.
+Warwickshire County Council is committed to preventing slavery and human trafficking in our corporate activities and in our supply chain management.
 This statement sets out Warwickshire County Council's actions to understand all potential modern slavery risks related to our services and business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in our own services and business and our supply chains.
-This statement relates to actions and activities during the financial year 1 April 2021 to 31 March 2022.